Privacy Policy

 Who We May Share Your Information With

-Your personal data will be treated as strictly confidential and will only be shared, where necessary, with Trustees, employees, volunteers and working partners for purposes connected with SOS.
+Your personal data will be treated as strictly confidential and will only be shared, where necessary, with Trustees, employees, voluntary workers and working partners for purposes connected with SOS.
 We will not share your data with third parties, save for when duty of care is affected.
 For example, if there is an immediate risk to your life and/or safety, or that of someone else, and you are unable to call or text for 999 assistance, we will do this for you.
 We will only share what is absolutely necessary.

 How long we may keep your data for